qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

     drag_data_restless = cal_drag.run()

 As shown by the example, the code is identical to running a normal experiment aside from a call to the method ``enable_restless``.
-This method will set the data processor that post-processes the restless measured shots according to the order in which they were acquired.
-You can also choose to keep the standard data processor by providing it to the analysis options and telling ``enable_restless`` not to override the data processor.
+Note that you can also choose to keep the standard data processor by providing it to the analysis options and telling ``enable_restless`` not to override the data processor.

 .. jupyter-execute::